 And then, from that point, with that foundation, I want us to dive into all kinds of things in the coming year.
 I want us to look at what Scripture has to teach us about why we believe what we believe.
 I want us to look at what Scripture has to teach about the family.
 What it means to be a Biblical man and a Biblical woman and a Biblical husband, a Biblical wife, Biblical parents, Biblical children.
 What does that look like?
 How does this disciple making thing look in the home?
 I want us to dive into suffering, and how God uses the most difficult times in our lives as a part of His purpose in the world.
 I want us to look at social justice this year.
 I want us to dive into the issues that are closest to the heart of God in our world; and think about what it would be like, what it would mean for us to be a church that is theologically conservative, but culturally liberal, deeply caring about the things that are most important to God.

-I want to bring in friend, A. W. Tozer, who I quote from often; and I want you to listen to what he said.
+I want to bring in friend, A. W. Tozer, who I quote from often; and I want you to look at what he said.
 Now, he said this a little over 50 years ago; but I think these words are almost, in a sense, prophetic how applicable they are today.
 He said this: “In my opinion, the greatest single need of the moment is that light-hearted, superficial religionists be struck down with a vision of God high and lifted up with His train filling the temple.”
-Listen to what he said.
+Look at what he said.
 He said, “The holy art of worship seems to have passed away like the Shekinah glory from the tabernacle; and, as a result, we are left to our own devices and forced to make up the lack of spontaneous worship by bringing in countless cheap and tawdry activities to hold the attention of the church people.”

 I think there is a great need for us to revisit what it means to gaze on the greatness of God in worship, and to be captivated by His splendor in worship, and to long for Him, to have our souls cry out for Him.
-The question we need to come face to face with in the church, in contemporary Christianity, in Brook Hills Christianity… We’ve got to ask ourselves the question: Do we love the glory of God?
+The question we need to come face to face with in the church, in contemporary Christianity… We’ve got to ask ourselves the question: Do we love the glory of God?
 Do we cry out for God in all of His glory in such a way that we don’t need cheap and tawdry activities to hold our attention in worship.
 His glory is sufficient to hold all of our attention.